 And we wonder why healthcare costs keep rising.

-Is it time to do things differently?
-Are you ready to address the elephant in the room and create a new way of being that doesn’t involve burning yourself out?
+If you’ve self-identified as an overfunctioner, then it’s probably time to take a closer look at your habits and patterns, especially if there’s been a noticeable decline in your health.
+If you’re ready to address the elephant in the room and create a new way of being that doesn’t involve burning yourself out, start here.

 Lifestyle design is about creating new habits and building new skills that bring balance and simplicity to your life.